mcrowder65/image-cropper/README.md

 Crop daddy

-To setup OpenCV, go to preferences -> java -> build path -> user libraries Click new...
+To setup OpenCV in Eclipse, go to preferences -> java -> build path -> user libraries Click new...
 Name it OpenCV
 click add jars while the new library is selected, and choose image-cropper/OpenCV/opencv-2413.jar